Two A Rated Leander ISD High Schools, Three TEA Domains, and One Real Question for Buyers

 | English Learners | 10.4% | 8.6% |

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Leander High School page or the Vista Ridge High School page.
+For the full TEA breakdown on each campus, including all earned distinctions and the official TEA Report Card link, visit the Leander High School page or the Vista Ridge High School page.

-Leander High: The Original Campus With Strong Student Achievement
+Leander High: The Cornerstone Campus With Strong Achievement and a Growth Question

-Vista Ridge: The Larger Campus With the Higher Overall Score
+Vista Ridge: The Bigger Campus With the Higher Overall and the Pricier Zone

 Browse all homes zoned to Leander High School or homes zoned to Vista Ridge High School.